Newstead flood study

 This project is designed to reduce the impact of flooding events on the Newstead community.
 Council will be conducting a multi-stage study in order to inform a design for a new levee in Newstead.

+Council recently received funding from the Federal Government and they have begun work with consultants, Water Technology on a flood study which will assess flood impacts on the Newstead community.
 The results of the study will be used identify future levee improvement works and provide planning guidance for development in Newstead.

 What is the process?